 Suze shares her personal experience of expensive around the clock care she funds for her mother.
 Suze suggests implementing a Long-Term Care Plan in your late 50s, but only if you're sure you'll be able to afford it 20 years down the road.

-Like two-thirds of Americans, those who develop Alzheimer's disease have usually done very little to plan for their Long-Term Care.
+Like most Americans, those who develop Alzheimer's disease have usually done very little to plan for their Long-Term Care.
 More than five million Americans now suffer from the disease and related dementias.
 Barring a breakthrough, the figure could triple by 2050.

 Months after his 65th birthday, Joe Mollicone suffered a stroke that left him partially paralyzed and unable to speak.
 Joe's insurance starting paying and was enough to cover his home-care needs.
 Joe eventually reached his policy payout limit but continued to receive benefits because of his policy's shared-care rider allowing him to tap into his wife Theresa's benefits.
 Because of the couple's wise planning, Joe received the care he needed and most of their retirement savings were preserved.